newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-founders.md

 To register for this opportunity, contact: NJFoundersFunders@njeda.com

 ---

 **Eligibility:**

-* Company must be registered to do business in New Jersey and located in New Jersey
+- Company must be registered to do business in New Jersey and located in New Jersey
-* Company is able to demonstrate some signs of financial or operational traction
+- Company is able to demonstrate some signs of financial or operational traction

->**Benefits**
+> **Benefits**
+>
->* Ability to meet one-on-one with seasoned investors for feedback and possible funding opportunities
+> - Ability to meet one-on-one with seasoned investors for feedback and possible funding opportunities